 Example for an Attribute statement:

-The attribute value should be a comma-separated list of pairs of service names and assigned roles, such as "service-name-1 member, service2 admin" (spaces in the original service name should be replaced by "-").
+The attribute's value should be a comma-separated list of pairs of service names and assigned roles, such as "service-name-1 member, service2 admin" (spaces in the original service name should be replaced by "-").
+The Value part of the attribute can also be divided between multiple Value tags.

 The available User Roles which can be used are: admin, member and viewer (See more on these roles in here).